cychoi/gwenbell.com/presence.md

 #### Gwen Bell | March 2012

 Reverb started as #best09 in 2009 and became #reverb10 in 2010.
 From hundreds of participants in the first year, to thousands in year two, the project reverberated through the web.
 It generated over 1,000 pages of tweets in just one month.
 Reverb's the story of how that, and other successful reverberations, happened.

-As of 2013, one of my readers noted I don't reverb.
-I just _verb_.
-Which...was pretty sweet of her to notice and say.

 ***